OutSystems/docs-odc/src/eap/tutorial-3-create-calendar.md

 ## Add Dependencies

 The **Calendar** app uses UI elements from the Library app and data from the service app.
-In order to use them they have to be added as dependencies, as follows:
+To use them they have to be added as dependencies, as follows:

 1. Type **Timeline** in the search bar (in the upper right of the **Service Studio** workspace) and click **Search in other Modules**.